Skip to content

 7. Iterate

-Push new commits to your GitHub repo, click Publish again — HollowHost rebuilds the image and updates the agent.
+Push new commits to your GitHub repo, click Publish again — HollowHost rebuilds the image and updates the AI Job.
 Previous versions remain available for rollback.

 Next steps